 But don’t stop there.
 Make sure they’re also fastened or at least difficult to knock off their perch.
 Some home appliances are heavy enough to cause injury if they fall.
 If an appliance is merely hanging by its power cord, that’s double the danger.

 Most flatscreen TVs can be mounted on the wall.
 Just make sure your TV is high enough so your little kid can’t reach and hang on to it.
 As for kitchen appliances, keeping them out of reach and perched so their cables are hidden should make your kitchen safer.

 There are many more ways to make your home child-friendlier and free from the hazards of electric shock.
 Handyman Connection® of Grapevine can help childproof your home.
-Call us at (817) 527-3600, or use this form to tell us about your project, and we will send you a free estimate.
+Call us at (817) 527-3600, or use this form to tell us about your project, and we will send you an estimate.